Eventbrite (EB) Receives a Rating Update from a Top Analyst

-SunTrust Robinson analyst Youssef Squali maintained a Hold rating on Eventbrite (EB) yesterday and set a price target of $12.00.
+In a report released today, Scott Devitt from Stifel Nicolaus maintained a Hold rating on Eventbrite (EB), with a price target of $11.00.
 The company’s shares closed last Monday at $10.53.

-According to TipRanks.com, Squali is a top 100 analyst with an average return of 25.9% and a 70.1% success rate.
-Squali covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 20.9% and a 68.0% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.

-Eventbrite has an analyst consensus of Hold, with a price target consensus of $12.50.
+Currently, the analyst consensus on Eventbrite is a Hold with an average price target of $11.00, a 9.2% upside from current levels.
+In a report released yesterday, SunTrust Robinson also maintained a Hold rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>